For sale: baby shoes, never worn: History

+Ernest Hemingway attribution

-The earliest known connection to Hemingway was in 1991, thirty years after the author's death.
+The story is often attributed to American writer Ernest Hemingway.
+The earliest known connection to him was in 1991, thirty years after the author's death.
+The claim of Hemingway's authorship originates in an unsubstantiated anecdote about a wager among him and other writers.
+Hemingway is said to have claimed he could write a short story only six words long.
 This attribution was in a book by Peter Miller called Get Published!
 Get Produced!: A Literary Agent's Tips on How to Sell Your Writing.
 He said he was told the story by a "well-established newspaper syndicator" in 1974.
-In 1992, John Robert Colombo printed a letter from Arthur C. Clarke that repeated the story, complete with Hemingway having won $10 each from fellow writers.

-This connection to Hemingway was reinforced by a one-man play called Papa by John deGroot, which debuted in 1996.
-Set during a Life magazine photo session in 1959, deGroot has the character utter the phrase as a means of illustrating Hemingway's brevity.
-In Playbill, deGroot defended his portrayal of Hemingway by saying, "Everything in the play is based on events as described by Ernest Hemingway, or those who knew him well.
+In a 1991 letter to Canadian humorist John Robert Colombo, science fiction writer Arthur C. Clarke recounts: "He's [Hemingway] supposed to have won a $10 bet (no small sum in the '20s) from his fellow writers.
+They paid up without a word. ...
+Here it is.
+I still can't think of it without crying— FOR SALE.
+BABY SHOES.
+NEVER WORN."
+This connection to Hemingway was reinforced by a one-man play called Papa by John De Groot, which debuted in 1996.
+Set during a Life magazine photo session in 1959, De Groot has the character utter the phrase as a means of illustrating Hemingway's brevity.
+In Playbill, De Groot defended his portrayal of Hemingway by saying, "Everything in the play is based on events as described by Ernest Hemingway, or those who knew him well.
 Whether or not these things actually happened is something we'll never know truly.
 But Hemingway and many others claimed they did."

 Legacy

-The general concept of trying to tell a story with the absolute minimum of words became known by the general term of flash fiction.
-The six-word limit in particular has spawned the concept of Six-Word Memoirs, including a collection published in book form in 2008 by Smith Magazine, and two sequels published in 2009.
+Telling a story in very few words was dubbed flash fiction in 1992.
+The six-word limit in particular has spawned the concept of Six-Word Memoirs.